 Have water damaged textured ceilings or need to patch a hole?
 Almost every wall develops flaws at some point, but you can perfectly repair a textured ceiling with these tips and step by step instructions.

-One of the absolute joys (cough-sarcasm) of living in an older home is having a textured ceiling.
-They attract dust and are more difficult to paint or to repair the textured ceilings.
-But there are the memories.
+But there are the memories!
 I can remember staring up at ours and seeing different images in them – sort of like cloud watching.
 Mostly flowers or stars, but occasionally a witches cruelly smiling face or Snoopy laying atop his dog house.

-Repairing a hole or damage to a textured ceiling depends on your ceiling texture type.
-Types of ceiling texture include knockdown texture, orange peel texture, crow’s foot, or popcorn and can be a challenge to replicate and match to the surrounding textured surface.
-But I’m showing you how drywall finish is pretty easy once you get the right texture tools!
+The specific texture can be a challenge to replicate and match to the surrounding textured surface.
+But I’m showing you it is pretty easy once you get the right tools!

 In our case, the damage was from a leaky roof several years ago.
-The roof had been replaced and there was no mold, so now it was time to repair the textured ceiling without spending a lot of time or money.
+The roof had been replaced and there was no mold, so now it was time to repair the ceiling.

-First, not all water damage requires removing the patch or ceiling.
-Some of it was just water stains, but the ceiling texture wasn’t chipping or falling.
-In those cases, it was as easy as using an aerosol sealer like my favorite from Kilz.
+First, not all water damage requires removing or patching the ceiling.
+Some damage can just be water stains if the ceiling texture isn’t chipping, falling or molding.
+In those cases, use an aerosol sealer like my favorite from Kilz.
 This sealer hides discoloration and stains like smoke, water stains, and cooking oils.

 Ceiling Texture Types

-The single hardest part of this job was figuring out ceiling texture type so that we could replicate it.
+The single hardest part of this job is figuring out which ceiling texture type you have.
 Here is a handy list of ceiling texture types and the tools used to create them:

 Now, this list is by no means comprehensive.
-There are as many ceiling textures types as there are people who create them.
-While I won’t go into detail about every single one, feel free to ask any questions if you have a particular type of ceiling texture.
+There are as many ceiling texture types as there are people who create them.
+Feel free to ask any questions if you have a particular type of ceiling texture.

-If you have any water damage, I highly recommend using a stain blocker like this spray stainblocker to keep the old water damage from seeping out.
-I apply that after removing any loose textured ceiling.
-If you have a hole in the sheetrock ceilings behind the joint compound texture, replace/patch that as well.
+If you have any water damage, I highly recommend using a stain blocker like this spray stainblocker to keep the old water damage from bleeding into paint.

 The technique will vary slightly with what texture you are trying to match, but here are the basics.